Amphiuma: Jaw muscles

-Amphiuma are primarily carnivorous amphibians that consume crayfish, insects, and other small invertebrates.
+Amphiumas are primarily carnivorous amphibians that consume crayfish, insects, and other small invertebrates.
 Similar to many salamanders, the amphiuma has two distinct forms of suction feeding procedures: stationary and strike.
 Stationary suction feeding involve little to no movement where it opens the mouth with buccal expansion but no forward movement of the body. strike suction is rapid motion where the mouth opens and buccal expansion occurs synchronously leading to a quick attack.
-These two feeding habits give the amphiuma the ability to have a larger variety of food (live or dead). amphiuma's ability to displace its jaw to feed means they can consume a large variety of organisms as well.
-But amphiuma's narrow jaw makes it harder for them to fully consume large prey such as crayfish or mice.
+These two feeding habits give the amphiuma the ability to have a larger variety of food (live or dead).
+The ability to displace the jaw when feeding means they can consume a large variety of organisms, but being relatively narrow jaw makes it harder to fully consume large prey such as crayfish or mice.
 In these cases, they will use one of the forms of suction feeding and then rip the prey into pieces until fully consumed.
 Small prey will be pulled completely into the mouth before being eaten.
 Structure of the teeth within the jaw tend to be arched caudal on the head.
 The muscles of the jaw give them the ability to grab and hold on to prey as well as create a negative pressure to suck in the prey and displace the jaw.
 Muscles of note in the amphiuma include: the levator mandibulae anterior and levator mandibulae externus, which elevate the lower jaw of the amphiuma while the depressor mandibulae depresses the lower jaw.
 The intermandubularis works by tensing the mouth floor.
 The branchiohyoideus and geniohyoideus draws the hyoid arch which causes the suction and displacement.